tuananohut/CustomEngine/README.md

 open CustomEngine.sln file and build the project.
 If you encounter any issues, let me know.

-## Completed lessons from RasterTek:
+## Completed tutorials from RasterTek:

 - [x] Tutorial 1: Setting up DirectX11 with Visual Studio 2022
 - [x] Tutorial 2: Creating a Framework and Window